 Now Nespresso, there’s a brand with charisma, right?
 Well, no, not really.
 Little pods of condensed coffee ain’t sexy or fascinating in anyone’s language.

-George Clooney on the other hand has charisma to burn.
-And thanks to Nespresso’s rumored $40 million fee George is happy to lend them his considerable charms.
+George Clooney, on the other hand has charisma to burn.
+And thanks to a rumoured $40 million fee, George is happy to share some of his charms with Nespresso.

-The more stories about consumer experiences stemming from using the brand the more we can relate.
-Tell me about your amazing configuration or unique cross-stitching and you may as well pass me a pillow and tuck me in.
+The more positive brand experiences that we hear about – via social media in particular – the more we can relate to that brand.
+Tell me about your amazing website log-in configuration or the unique cross-stitching on your sweater and you may as well pass me a pillow and tuck me in.
 Take me on a vivid, engaging journey – Lake Como anyone? – and I’m yours.

-Of course what your product and service does and the functional solutions and benefits it offers are critical.
+Of course, what your product and service does and the functional features and benefits it offers are critical.
 But unless you’re phenomenally clever – or lucky – your offering is just one of many that are the same or similar.
-Offering human insights and experiences stemming from using your brand can perhaps be your only differentiator.
+Offering human insights stemming from using your brand can perhaps be your only differentiator.

-In this vein are endorsements from previous purchasers.
-Genuine testimonials, no matter how they’re presented take the risk out of making the decision to go with you.
-These are the people who’ve put their money where our mouth is and are happy they did so.
+In this vein, are non-celebrity endorsements from current consumers.
+Genuine testimonials, no matter how they’re presented, de-risk the decision to choose your brand over all the alternatives.
+These are the people who’ve put their money where your mouth is.

 What’s the common denominator in all of this?